Unbounded-Time Analysis of Guarded LTI Systems with Inputs by Abstract Acceleration (extended version): Preliminaries

+A support function is a convex function on $\mathbb{R}^p$ which describes the distance of a supporting hyperplane for a given geometrical set in $\mathbb{R}^p$.

-Support functions represent a set by defining the distance of its convex hull with respect to a number of given directions.
+Support functions may be used to describe a set by defining the distance of its convex hull with respect to the origin, given a number of directions.
 More specifically, the distance from the origin to the hyperplane that is orthogonal to the given direction and that touches its convex hull at its farthest.
 Finitely sampled support functions are template polyhedra in which the directions are not fixed, which helps avoiding wrapping effects \cite{GLM06}.
 The larger the number of directions provided, the more precisely represented the set will be.
-In more detail, given a direction $\vec{v} \in \mathbb{R}^p$, the support function of a non-empty set $X \subseteq \mathbb{R}^p$ in the direction of $\vec{v}$ is defined as